 Once you see the app, click on the Install button to install the app.

 The installed app will appear on your home screen, tap on it to launch the Atlas VPN application.
-You will be greeted by the free version of the Atlas VPN app, which has limited server selection.
+You will be greeted by the free version of the Atlas VPN app, which has limited server selection and a data cap with a 2GB data limit which is renewed daily.

 Logging in and connecting

-To log into your account, navigate to the Settings tab by clicking the cogwheel icon on the bottom right of the app and tap on Sign In.
+To log into your account, navigate to the Settings tab by clicking the cogwheel icon on the bottom right of the app, then tap on Sign In.

 Once you enter your email address, a verification email will be sent to your inbox with a code that is used instead of a password.